RichardSilveira/SimpleUsersAPI.NodeJS.Express/README.md

 ##### Create Load Balancer

-- Go with an Application Load Balancer with port 80 as your Listener;
+- Go with an Application Load Balancer with port 80 as your Listener

 - Select at least three Availability Zones for your Load Balancer, plus, you must use them in your Auto Scaling later on.